 Why do we see no extraterrestrials in our universe?

 The Second Intelligent Species offers a unique and fascinating look at the future of the human race, and the choices we will need to make to avoid massive unemployment and poverty worldwide as intelligent machines start eliminating millions of jobs.

-Two new books are coming in 2015 from Sterling Publishing:
+Two more books from Sterling Publishing:

 How God Works: A Logical Inquiry in Faith - (Barnes & Nobel)(Amazon)"Does God exist?
 Using an intellectually rigorous, scientific approach, Marshall Brain sets out to resolve the eternal debate once and for all.
 With a compelling sense of curiosity, he breaks down mankind's search for a higher power, tackling such quandaries as: Who is God?
 What are his attributes?
 What is God doing and why?
 How does God interact with humanity?
 And ultimately, how can humans know with certainty whether God is real or imaginary?How God Works is an enlightening journey in critical thinking that challenges readers to boldly approach the subject of personal faith and put aside intuition in favor of objectivity and logic."